 |Type||Unit Price (Installed)|

-Expect to pay between $800 and $4,000 for an electric resistance system and between $450 and $1,800 for installation, making the total water heating system is priced between $1,250 and $5,800 for this type of unit.
+Expect to pay between $1,000 and $6,000 to install an electric resistance system to heat your pool.
 An electric resistance option is a good choice when the temperature is over 55 degrees or if the area is small.
 This option needs its own electrical circuit to provide enough power for the heating element to heat the water pumped through the system and returned to the water.
 It takes several hours to heat the water, only raising the temperature by a few degrees each hour.
 The unit lasts between five and ten years with proper maintenance.
 These heating systems are inexpensive, do not pollute the air, and are not dependent on the outside temperature.
 However, the electric bill can get high because it uses a lot of electricity.

 |Unit Size||Heated Area||Unit Price (Installed)|